-Not as frequently used in Australia, kilometres per litre (km/1-litre) is another way to look at a cars fuel consumption.
-In this instance, the higher the number of kms travelled the more fuel-efficient.
+Not as frequently used in Australia, kilometres per litre (km/1-litre) is another way to look at a car’s fuel consumption.
+In this instance, the higher the number of kilometres travelled the more fuel-efficient.

 Petrol vs diesel?

-Modern diesel engines are often turbocharged and have a lot of pulling power (AKA torque).
-It can shift through gears more quickly than a petrol engine and runs at a lower RPM.
+Modern diesel engines are often turbocharged and have a lot of pulling power (also known as torque).
+It can shift through gears more quickly than a petrol engine and runs at lower revs per minute.
 All of this means it uses less fuel at each stage than an equivalent petrol engine would.

 What about LPG?

 LPG presents many benefits, but strictly speaking, fuel economy is not one of them.
-In terms of cost, you’re getting a more economical deal with LPG but fuel consumption after an LPG conversion can increase by up to 40%, so you’ll be filling up more often.
-However, LPG can be up to 60% cheaper than petrol, litre for litre.
+In terms of cost, you’re getting a more economical deal with LPG but fuel consumption after an LPG conversion can increase by up to 40 per cent, so you’ll be filling up more often.
+However, LPG can be up to 60 per cent cheaper than petrol, litre for litre.
 So the consumption increase is more than covered by the cost savings.